a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

 ### HATEOAS

-If you've spent time reading about REST APIs, you have probably encountered the term <strong>HATEOAS</strong>, which stands for <strong>Hypertext As The Engine Of Application State</strong>.
+If you've spent time reading about REST APIs, you have probably encountered the term <strong>HATEOAS</strong>, which stands for <a href="https://en.wikipedia.org/wiki/HATEOAS" target="_blank">Hypertext As The Engine Of Application State</a>.
 This is part of Roy Fielding's formal definition of REST, and the main takeaway is that clients shouldn't need to construct URLs in order to interact with a REST API, since this ties the client to an implementation.
 This is bad because any change to the structure/syntax of an existing URI is a breaking change for the client.

 Ideally, a REST API should provide links in the header or body of the response that direct the client to the next logical set of actions/resources based on the client's request.
 The navigational links in the header **(Lines 18-21)** and body of the response **(Lines 25-29)** above allow the client to browse through the collection of widgets.